 Now that we’ve discussed how to best add texture to your walls, we definitely have to give the same attention to our floors as well.
 How can we forget?

 Just as wallpapers spice up your room with their layers, the tiling you choose for your home can easily do the same.
 There are plenty — and I say plenty — of flooring types you can choose from.
 Laminate flooring, hardwood flooring, vinyl, porcelain, ceramic, stone tiles… the list is endless.
-You can, of course, opt for carpeting as well to complete the look and to really emphasise on the amount of textures you have in your room.
+You can, of course, opt for carpeting as well to complete the look and to really emphasize the number of textures you have in your room.

 Lightning is an unexpected and underrated aspect of the room that can also create an added sense of texture.
 Whether it’s the warm, natural light filling your room or soft, artificial rays, where you place your lighting can create just as much visual interest.

-Another addition you could incorporate to your windows are some plants and greenery.
-Not only do they add texture and life to an otherwise still room, they also purify the air of toxins.
+Other additions you could incorporate into your windows are some plants and greenery.
+Not only do they add texture and life to an otherwise still room, but they also purify the air of toxins.

 It’s possible to keep a room looking elegant and minimalistic while still incorporating textures into your room.
 The old adage of “less is more” still applies — as long as you keep only the functional pieces around, it will be difficult to go wrong with adding layers to your room.
 Be it plants, decor, rugs, or lighting, so long as you follow the rule of thumb you will be good to go.

 Entrust Blaine Robert Design with the process of designing your room to craft the richest scheme for it.
 Let us bring it to life whilst keeping your home sophisticated, luxurious, and snug — the perfect space to live in.